History of Jackie Robinson in Timeline

 On November 1, 2005, a statue by sculptor William Behrends depicting Pee Wee Reese with his arm around Jackie Robinson was unveiled at KeySpan Park.

-At the November 2006 groundbreaking for Citi Field, the new ballpark for the New York Mets, it was announced that the main entrance would be called the Jackie Robinson Rotunda.
+At the groundbreaking for Citi Field in November 2006, it was announced that the main entrance would be called the Jackie Robinson Rotunda.

 August 20, 2007: Induction into the California Hall of Fame